blackonyyx/Fast-AI-Disaster-Tweet-Classifier/README.md

 Then, we apply the RoBERTa tokenizer and use the simpletransformers library to perform the task easily with minimal boilerplate code.

-Surprisingly BERT seemed to perform better on the Data Set as compared to RoBERTa, however this could possible be attributed to
+Surprisingly BERT seemed to perform slightly better on the Data Set as compared to RoBERTa (0.837), however this could possible be attributed to not enough training, or random error.

 ## Further Extension

 We could explore a hybrid model of using both unstructured and structured data to train the model.
+[TABERTA] (https://ai.facebook.com/research/publications/tabert-pretraining-for-joint-understanding-of-textual-and-tabular-data/)

 ## Thoughts and Reflections